Zinnias

 multicolored zinnia flowers

-Zinnias are one of the most popular bedding plants around the world and it’s not hard to see why.
-The National Garden Bureau even declared 2011 as the “Year of the Zinnia” for their popularity and versatility.
-Worldwide there are 13 different species of zinnia which all originated in Mexico and the surrounding areas before being spread worldwide.
-Zinnias range in height from 8” to over 3’ tall and equally as wide.
-Zinnias come in a wide variety of colors, bloom shapes and sizes.
-Zinnia flowers can be single, double or semi double and range in shape from flat to almost beehive in shape.
+Zinnias are one of the most popular bedding plants worldwide, and it’s not hard to see why.
+The National Garden Bureau even declared 2011 the “Year of the Zinnia” for their popularity and versatility.
+Worldwide, there are 13 different zinnia species, which all originated in Mexico and the surrounding areas before being spread worldwide.
+Zinnias range from 8” to over 3’ tall and equally wide.
+Zinnias come in various colors, bloom shapes, and sizes.
+Zinnia flowers can be single, double, or semi-double and range from flat to almost beehive.
 This annual plant thrives in full sun and hot conditions.
-A favorite of bees, butterflies and hummingbirds, zinnia’s bloom relatively quickly after being planted and have a long bloom period.
-Use these colorful plants as a border, in cutting beds or as a backdrop in a larger mixed flower bed.
-Zinnias are prone to powdery mildew in areas with high humidity so be sure to water them at the base rather than on the leaves or select resistant cultivars when purchasing.
-These beautiful flowers are easy to start and are very sturdy plants so consider using zinnias as a seed starting project with kids.
+A favorite of bees, butterflies, and hummingbirds, zinnias bloom relatively quickly after planting and have a long bloom period.
+Use these colorful plants as a border, in cutting beds, or as a backdrop in a larger mixed flower bed.
+Zinnias are prone to powdery mildew in areas with high humidity, so be sure to water them at the base rather than on the leaves or select resistant cultivars when purchasing.
+These beautiful flowers are easy to start and are very sturdy plants, so consider using zinnias as a seed starting project with kids.

 MG Logo